-This component runs the events.
+The Attack Vector runs the BlackNoise events.
 It is deployed on your network to execute offensive actions (events) according to the chosen scenario and based on the configured campaign technical settings.

-You need a computer with Docker to run a BlackNoise Attack Vector.
+The BlackNoise Attack Vector is a Docker container.
+You need a computer with Docker to run it.
 This computer will be the host.

 Computer specs